 Choose a net bag by Filt.
 With roots that date to 17th century Norman peasants, the company was founded in 1860 and continues to produce today.
 Or pick a bag from Grenouille Rouge made from French burlap or linen.
 Speaking of linen, Normandy produces 50% of the world’s linen!
 Producing linens made from linen for 50+ years, Embrin is a family-run business, now in its fourth generation in Normandy.

-Be sure to visit the Galeries Lafayette Haussmann stores for a taste of Normandy in Paris.
-Then, hop a train to see some of this wonderful region for yourself.
+Go on!
+Hop a train to see some of this wonderful region for yourself.

 While in Normandy, I stayed at Manoirs Portes de Deauville.
 This recently opened property is located just outside of Deauville and is the perfect respite from busy Paris.